-The BLS projects that the need for agricultural and food scientists will grow 7 percent between 2016 and 2026, adding over 3,000 jobs.
-Salary data suggests that agricultural and food scientists make an average of $62,910 per year, but the spectrum of pay is wide, with the top 10 percent of agricultural and food scientists making over $116,000 per year.
+The BLS projects that the need for agricultural and food scientists will grow 9 percent between 2020 and 2030, adding over 3,200 jobs.
+Salary data suggests that the 37,400 agricultural and food scientists make an average of $68,830 per year.
+The percentiles are as follow:

-According to a survey by O*NET, 69 percent of agricultural and food scientists have a bachelor’s degree, while 19 percent have a master’s degree.
+According to a survey by O*NET, 57 percent of agricultural and food scientists have a bachelor’s degree, while 13 percent have a doctoral degree.
 An undergraduate degree in microbiology, complemented with a master’s degree in agricultural science, can provide a well-rounded education for this industry.

 Biosafety specialists inspect laboratories and other facilities to make sure the area and the practices within that area are in accordance with all safety regulations.
 Those with a microbiology background are best equipped to determine what poses an unseen hazard in a specific setting.